A White, White Day: Critical response

 Peter Bradshaw of The Guardian praised the film for its "startling aesthetic choices" and "enigmatic opening sequence."
 Brian Tallerico, writing for RogerEbert.com, gave the film 3 stars whilst positively highlighting leading man Sigurðsson.
 He also praised the ending with "such a devastating, powerful final shot that it alone erases most criticisms."
 Variety praised the film's deliberate pacing that is preoccupied less with "ticking-clock storylines" but "slow cinema" often associated with foreign film directors outside the Hollywood bubble.
-It is described as "a terrifying, soul-rattling character study" which makes Palmasson one of "the most important voices of this emerging generation."
+It is described as "a terrifying, soul-rattling character study" which makes Pálmason one of "the most important voices of this emerging generation."